gcastillo-ucsd/kloudspeaker/Client-configuration-options.md

 		app.init({
 			"file-view": {
-				"list-view-columns": {
+				"list-view-columns": [
-					"column-1-id": { column-1-settings: "" },
-					"column-2-id": { column-2-settings: "" },
+					{ /* column 1 settings */ },
+					"column-2-id",
 					...
+				]
 			}
+		});

+Option takes a list of columns in the order they are displayed.
+Each value in the list can be either string (column ID) or object with column settings.

+Column ID identifies the data shown, which can be either built-in predefined column or plugin provided.

+For example:

+		app.init({
+			"file-view": {
+				"list-view-columns": [
+					"name",
+					{
+						id: 'size',
+						width: 250
+					},
+					"type"
+				]
 			}
 		});

-Column ID identifies the data shown, which can be either built-in predefined column or plugin provided.
+This example shows three columns in following order: "name", "size" and "type".
+For column "size", also width is set.

 Kloudspeaker provides following columns: